dombrant/100-days-of-code/r1-log.md

 ### R1D63 (March 18th, 2018)
 After taking the last week and a half off because I was on vacation, I was happy to get back into coding today.
 I got the 'learn more' button on my portfolio website working.

+### R1D64 (March 19th, 2018)
+Today I put the finishing touches on the 'learn more' button on my portfolio website.
+I also got the header's positioning working.